 I soon learned that the entire support network that I thought was comprised of people who cared for me was a myth.
 Even those who really did care were not allowed to be around me for fear of getting in trouble themselves and most simply didn’t know what to say to me.
 I was on my own.
 I can only attribute my strength in getting through that sense of abandonment to a guardian angel of some kind.
 The anger of being so used, abused and discarded simply made me more determined to “make it” on my own.
 And I did.

-Like most weeds, the roots of that “always smile” and “be separate” mentality thrived underground until it sprung forth as a full clinical depression and panic disorder after marrying my first husband in 1987.
+Like most weeds, the roots of that “always smile” and “be separate” mentality thrived underground until it sprung forth as depression and panic attacks after marrying my first husband in 1987.
 I didn’t know what hit me and where it had come from.

 From that time to this, I have spent many years in therapy learning how to change my thought processes and how to be happy.
 While I’ve had a few major episodes of depression and experience anxiety, I’ve managed to make my life into something far more fulfilling than I could ever have hoped.
 I’ve been able to manage the depression but fought for years to learn where the sense of impending doom came from.
 I know that some of the sexual abuse from WCG and subsequent situations played into it, but that never seemed to answer the question.